Natural Help for Your Child's Constipation

 How do I know if my child is constipated?

-What foods help relieve constipation in children?
+What foods support regular digestion in children?

 How much fiber does a child need each day?